Autism Spectrum Disorder, Pediatric

 Contact a health care provider if:

-If you ever feel like your child may hurt himself or herself or others, or shares thoughts about taking his or her own life, get help right away.
-You can go to your nearest emergency department or call:
+Get help right away if you feel like your child may hurt themselves or others, or if they have thoughts about taking their own life.
+Go to your nearest emergency room or:

 Summary